 CWE[7]: 250.
 Design Principle Violation: Failure to Use Least Privilege

-CERT C guidelines[37]: POS02-C
+CERT C Secure Coding Standard [37]: POS02-C

 Mechanism of failure

 This vulnerability type refers to cases in which an application grants greater access rights than necessary.
 Depending on the level of access granted, this can allow a user to access confidential information.
 For example, programs that run with root privileges have caused innumerable UNIXTM security disasters.